EU says banks could have more time to build buffers after Brexit

 Under EU banking rules, banks must issue special loss-absorbing debt known as MREL (minimum requirement for own funds and eligible liabilities) that can be converted into capital if a crisis burns through their core capital buffer.

-The Single Resolution Board (SRB) has estimated that banks in the euro zone have around 100 billion euros ($113 billion) of debt issued under English law.
+The Single Resolution Board (SRB) has estimated that banks in the euro zone have around 100 billion euros (88.31 billion pounds) of debt issued under English law.

 If no agreement is found between Britain and the EU on mutual acceptance of these outstanding bonds to absorb losses, euro zone banks will have to issue new bonds to cover likely capital gaps after Britain leaves the EU.